zutherb/AppStash/monolithic/README.md

     2. Run JettyStart.main from the IDE for running on the port specified as a program argument.

 For the latter option, make sure to set the working directory to ./shop/ui.
-In both cases, the application will be available at http://localhost:port/pizza.
+In both cases, the application will be available at http://localhost:port/shop.

 Data Generator
 ---------------

-On startup, the application automatically checks if the database "pizza" exists and generates users, products, and random orders for the last 3 years.
-Hence, the easiest way to re-initialize the data is to delete the entire database "pizza" and restart the application.
+On startup, the application automatically checks if the database "shop" exists and generates users, products, and random orders for the last 3 years.
+Hence, the easiest way to re-initialize the data is to delete the entire database "shop" and restart the application.

 General Hints
 -------------